 - Birth injury lawsuit settlements: In many cases, birth injury lawsuits settle out of court — meaning your legal team will work with the defendant to reach an amount that both parties agree to outside the courtroom.

-- Birth injury verdicts: When a settlement can’t be reached, Sokolove Law is prepared to fight on your behalf and take your case to trial, where a judge and jury will hear the case.
+- Birth injury verdicts: When a settlement can’t be reached, Sokolove Law is prepared to fight on your behalf and take your case to trial, where a judge or jury will decide whether to award a verdict.

 Birth injury compensation can help you take care of many expenses, including:

-- Medical care: If your child has to see doctors or specialists in order to get help managing birth injury symptoms and other health issues related to the injury.
+- Medical care: If your child has to see doctors or specialists to get help managing birth injury symptoms and other health issues related to their injury.

 - Medicine: If your child needs any medications that can help ease the symptoms of their birth injury, like seizures and muscle discomfort.